wildfly/quickstart/kitchensink-cordova/android/README.md

 What is it?
 -----------

-This is an application built upon AeroGear's kitchensink quickstart, which was converted to an Apache Cordova based hybrid application.
+This is an application built upon the HTML5 kitchensink quickstart, which was converted to an Apache Cordova based hybrid application.

 What does all of that mean?
 Basically, this takes our HTML5 + REST / jQuery Mobile based web app and converts it to a native app for Android.